bjtully/BioData/Various_Tools/README.md

 Various Bioinformatic Tools
 ===========================

-Tools that I have created to process bioinformatic data with potentially many purposes, not for a single project.
+Tools that I have created to process bioinformatic data with uses beyond a single project.
 If you are a member of the C-DEBI community, I can work with you to create generic scripts that process your data.

 ##Full Genbank to Multiple FASTA